AhmedAbdelGawadFarag/Shams-Personal-Assistant/README.md

     - Python Requirements file

 3. ##### [Intent classification](https://github.com/AhmedAbdelGawadFarag/arabic-intent-classification)
-    > Kaggle notebook has all the requirements https://www.kaggle.com/ahmedabdelgawad/arabic-intent-classification
+     Kaggle notebook has all the requirements https://www.kaggle.com/ahmedabdelgawad/arabic-intent-classification

 4. #### [Android application](https://github.com/AhmedAbdelGawadFarag/marcello-chat-bot)
-    > all the prerequisites in the Gradle file
+     All the prerequisites in the Gradle file

 ### Installation
 > Read the doc of each repo to get more information about the installation

->
-> #### Docker Installation
+### Docker Image
-> - [ ] there will be an official docker image in the future
+- [ ] There will be an official docker image in the future

 ## Contributing